 About

-The founding members of the Fairfax Workers Coalition established this Coalition as a viable alternative for workers seeking representation and a voice in Fairfax County Government.
+The founding members of the Fairfax Workers Coalition established this Coalition as a viable alternative for Fairfax County employees seeking representation and a voice in local county government.
 The vision and principles were developed by experienced leaders who have dedicated themselves to serving Fairfax County residents and advocating for the basic human rights, dignity and welfare of their peers and co-workers through union work and the work of other employee groups.

 It is important that this coalition evolve to represent the interests of its members, actively engage the input of its members, and operate with transparency (both financially and operationally).
 It is imperative that this body actively work in partnership with the community, other employee groups, management, and the governing body to advocate for and represent the best interests of its members.